Synthetixio/js-monorepo/v3/docs/docs/protocol/staking-positions/staking-collateral.md

 ## Closing Staking Positions

 To close (or reduce) a staking position, users must decrease the amount they’ve delegated to a pool.
-Note that the delegated collateral may only be reduced depending on the debt carried by the position.
-See [Managing Debt](./managing-debt) for more information.
+Note that the delegated collateral may only be reduced if the staking position’s C-Ratio is greater than the _Target C-Ratio_.
+(This is a C-Ratio higher than the minimum, specified per collateral type.
+The Target C-Ratio of a given collateral type can be retrieved with the [`getCollateralType` function](/protocol/technical-reference/smart-contracts#getcollateraltype), represented as an integer with 18 decimal places.)

 The [`delegateCollateral()` function](/protocol/technical-reference/smart-contracts#depositcollateral) can be used to decrease the amount of collateral delegated.
 This will increase the value returned by the [`getAccountAvailableCollateral()` function](/protocol/technical-reference/smart-contracts#getaccountavailablecollateral).
 This is the maximum amount that can be retrieved from the protocol with the [`withdrawCollateral()` function](/protocol/technical-reference/smart-contracts#withdrawcollateral) or delegating again to another pool.